 All Associate Degrees require a minimum of 60 units of college credit and a cumulative grade point average (GPA) of 2.0 or better.
 At least 12 units must be earned at College of the Desert.
-(See "Graduation Requirements" on previous page.)
 All students are strongly advised to consult with a faculty advisor or counselor early in their first semester of enrollment at College of the Desert.